• Skip to primary navigation

 To be directed to the Los Angeles County Fire Department CERT page, click HERE

-Upcoming Trainings and Presentations
+Upcoming Trainings, Events, and Presentations

 Recent Trainings and Presentations